 In addition to the quantification of archaeal and bacterial amoA copies, the samples were analyzed for soil RNA and DNA content, as well as ammonium (NH₄⁺) and nitrate (NO₃⁻) volumes.
-First, PW had a higher copy number of both DNA and RNA per gram dry weight soil than CW (ANOVA, p < 0.0001 and p = 0.0002).
+First, PW had a higher content of both DNA and RNA per gram dry weight soil than CW (ANOVA, p < 0.0001 and p = 0.0002).
 The DNA content in PW soil was dynamic (ANOVA p = 0.011), with a peak in October compared to June (Tukey p = 0.012) and February (p = 0.022).
 Soil DNA content was stable in CW, and RNA content was stable in both sites over the sampling period from April 2018 to February 2019.
 There was no significant within-site difference in DNA and RNA contents at either site.

-Ammonium was significantly dynamic in the PW site (ANOVA, p = 0.012), with a peak in October that was significantly higher than both the preceding April and August (Tukey HSD, p = 0.024 and 0.010), as well as the following December and February (p = 0.026 and 0.048).
+Ammonium was significantly dynamic in the PW site (ANOVA, p = 0.012), with a peak in October that was significantly higher than other months (TukeyHSD p < 0.05).
 Nitrate was not significantly dynamic across any time points in the PW site.
 The CW site displayed an opposing trend, with no significant shifts in ammonium content across the study period, but a significant variation in nitrate (Kruskal-Wallis, p = 0.033).
 Both sites had a higher volume of ammonium than nitrate (Kruskal-Wallis, PW p < 0.0001 , CW p < 0.0001), and PW had both a higher nitrate (p < 0.0001) and ammonium (p = 0.008) content than CW.

-3.3 Metatranscriptomes and AOA Phylogeny
+3.3 Changes in nitrogen-cycling gene transcript abundances

 Figure 3.
 Heat map of relevant nitrogen-cycling genes identified within the metatranscriptomic dataset via KEGG.
 Values are normalized by site and gene to evaluate variation over time (n = 3 per time point and location).

-There was significant fluctuations in gene marker abundance over the drought period for nitrogen fixation, nitrogen assimilation and ammonia oxidation in the PW site, as indicated by KEGG assignment of the metatranscriptomic data.
-Nitrogen-assimilation indicator nirK was variable over time with a significant peak in October as compared to April (ANOVA p = 0.046, Tukey p = 0.038).
+There was significant fluctuations in gene transcript abundance over the drought period for nitrogen fixation, nitrogen assimilation and ammonia oxidation in the PW site, as indicated by KEGG assignment based on the metatranscriptomic data.
+Nitrogen-assimilation indicator nifK was variable over time with a significant peak in October as compared to April (ANOVA p = 0.046, Tukey p = 0.038).
 A similar trend was evident in the related nasA gene for assimilatory nitrate/nitrite reduction to ammonium (ANRA) (Kruskal-Wallis p = 0.044, Dunn p = 0.040).
 Both nifH and nifK nitrogen fixation marker genes were dynamic over the drought cycle (Kruskal-Wallis, p = 0.002 and p =0.011), with a peak in April and decrease to a minimum in October.
 Of the ammonia oxidation-indicator genes in the KEGG database (amoABC), only amoA was significantly dynamic (ANOVA, p = 0.0006) with a peak in June as compared to February (Tukey p = 0.042).
 No denitrification-indicator genes were significantly variable, though there was a slight increase in narGH in the August samples.

 In comparison to PW, CW had lower abundances on the scale of an order of magnitude across all marker genes (Kruskal-Wallis, nifH p = 0.002, nifK p = 0.011, nirB p < 0.001, nasA p = 0.011, amoA p = 0.001, amoB p < 0.0001, amoC p < 0.0001).
 Denitrification activity was also higher in PW than CW (p < 0.001), although the transcription rates were not dynamic in either site across the drought cycle.
 Of the analyzed marker genes, only the nitrogen-fixation associated nifK fluctuated meaningfully between April 2018 and February 2019 (p = 0.035), with evidence for a slight decrease in August.
 While nifH also demonstrated a slight decrease in August, none of the variation over time in this gene marker was significant.

+3.4 AOA Phylogeny